KQM-git/TCL/characters/anemo/kazuha.md

 {% tab title="C6" %}
 ### **Crimson Momiji**

 After using **Chihayaburu** or **Kazuha Slash**, Kaedehara Kazuha gains an **Anemo Infusion** for 5s.
-Additionally, each point of Elemental Mastery will increase the DMG dealt by Kaedehara Kazuha's Normal, Charged, and Plunging Attack by 0.2%.
+Additionally, each point of Elemental Mastery will increase the DMG dealt by Kaedehara Kazuha's Normal, Charged, and Plunging Attacks by 0.2%.
 * The Anemo infusion can be overriden by other infusion effects such as Bennett's C6 Inspiration Field.

 {% endtab %}